Loaded Tesseract Review

 The Bottom Line

-Despite the fact that the Tesseract – which looks pretty damn similar to a tesseract – is super versatile and durable, it seems to really take some beating and show little wear.
+Despite the fact that the Tesseract – which looks pretty damn similar to a tesseract – is super versatile and durable, it seems to really take a beating and show little wear.
 You can always accommodate up to an 80mm race wheel for downhill applications.
-You thrash on this board pretty hard and the Tesseract will take it all in stride.
+You can thrash on this board pretty hard and the Tesseract will take it all in stride.
 That’s the beauty of this spectacular board.